TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event Related Module/Event Related Preprocessing/Functions/README.txt

 % This function populates main window Data.Info field
 % Gets called after preprocessing step was applied to dataset

-% Note: Since preprocessing was already applied when this function is called, the Data.Info structure
-% already contains the specific kind of preprocessing applied as
-% Data.Info.EventRelatedPreprocessing (as char)
-% It can contain following options: 'TrialRejectionChannel' OR
-% 'ChannelRejectionTrials' OR 'ArtefactRejectionChannel' OR
-% 'ArtefactRejectionTrials' OR 'ArtefactRejectionTimeRange'.
-It is important here because
-% prepro steps can be applied multiple times.
-Therefore Data.Info
-% fields with event prepro info is NOT overwritten.
+% Note:  Data.Info fields with event prepro info is NOT overwritten.
 Instead it takes the old
 % fields and adds new parameter to it.

 % Inputs: